 A job in Canada can mean being able to build a better house, enjoy better healthcare and sending children to high school, college or university.

 About 20,000 workers come to Canada every year as part of the SAWP – the only program of its kind in the world – and more than 85 per cent of workers are requested back annually.

 Many workers have been with the same farmer for more than 20 or 30 years and some employers are now requesting the adult children of their workers to come and work with them as well.

 Close relationships develop between many workers and the farm families they work for, and many workers also become involved in their adopted communities through volunteering and being part of local service clubs and church groups.

-Did you know…that for every seasonal farm worker in Ontario horticulture, 2.1 full-time Canadian jobs are created in the agri-food industry?
+For every seasonal farm worker in Ontario horticulture, 2.2 full-time Canadian jobs are created in the agri-food industry?